 A deathly dog-handler near Birmingham

 Once an opulent mansion and the setting for lavish society parties, Witley Court was gutted by fire in 1937, rendering the house the ruin it is today (though the landscaped gardens, with their resplendent Perseus and Andromeda fountain, are still utterly lovely).
 This maudlin past lives on in the mysterious sounds and apparitions – including the phantasms of a man and his dog – which still roam the grounds.
-English Heritage is running Halloween walking tours around the site this month – perfect for those who like a bit of storytelling with their heebie-jeebies.
+English Heritage is running Halloween family festivities with spooky storytelling and witchy business.

 ✈ Fly to Birmingham – book flights